secullod/add3/README.md

 This project implements an ERC20 token minting Dapp using:

-React, TypeScript, Ethers.js, MongoDB, and TypeChain<br>
+React, TypeScript, Ethers.js, Nest.js, MongoDB, and TypeChain<br>

 The Dapp implements the below functionality:

 * Connects user to the Dapp via MetaMask login.
-* Prompts user to switch to Goerli chain with Alchemy RPC when logging in.
+* Prompts user to switch to Goerli chain with when logging in.
 * Posts each login to the MongoDB database.
 A login is when a user connects a new account or switches his account.
 * Mints TestTokens to a provided account upon transaction submission.
 * Posts each mint transaction to the MongoDB database.